 There are endless possibilities for virgin cocktails.
 Be creative and serve your faux cocktail in a fun and festive way.
-Keep on hand colorful garnishes, plenty of ice and some decorative glasses to turn your mocktail into something spectacular.
-Check out the following alcohol free recipes.
+Keep on hand colorful garnishes, plenty of ice, and some decorative glasses to turn your mocktail into something spectacular.

 This refreshing drink is great on a hot day.

 - Fill a highball glass with crushed ice.

 - Add the lime juice and cranberry juice.

 - Top with sparkling water and add an orange wedge for garish.

 2. Nonalcoholic Sangria Punch

 Sangria is a boozy wine punch that's fun, fruity, and delicious.
 Use a non-alcoholic red wine, such as Ariel, to add a nice wine flavor with none of the booze.
 This recipe makes 6 servings.

 - 1 750 mL bottle of nonalcoholic red wine